-When it comes to teaching the old saying "you don't get a second chance to make a good first impression" really comes into play.
+When it comes to teaching, the old saying "you don't get a second chance to make a good first impression" really comes into play.
 Preparation is the key to being an effective teacher.
-As an AI your preparation needs to include: attending lecture so you know what the course professor has presented to the students, attending AI meetings so you know the professors philosophy with regards to the various course topics, reading through the text so you are familiar with the way your students will be thinking about the material, and thinking about your time in as an undergraduate in chemistry.
-For each topic re-familiarize yourself with concepts and processes that you had difficulty with and that your students are also likely to find difficult.
+As an AI, your preparation needs to include:

+- attending lecture so you know what the course professor has presented to the students - attending AI meetings so you know the professors philosophy with regards to the various course topics - reading through the text so you are familiar with the way your students will be thinking about the material - thinking about your time in as an undergraduate in chemistry - re-familiarize yourself with each topic for concepts and processes that you had difficulty with and that your students are likely to find difficult.

 Preparation for your very first class of the semester is especially important.
-Some things that you should do include: finding the room ahead of time (you don't want to be late to the first class meeting), knowing what technology is available in the room and how to use it, and dressing and acting professionally.
-By the middle of the semester once you've established a relationship with your class it may be alright to show up in jeans and a t-shirt but on the first day aim more for a "business casual" look.
-Things you should bring include a copy of your class roster so you can call roll, a copy of the text book, and a calculator if you anticipate solving problems.
-You should also consider bringing a copy of the syllabus for the course as on the first day you will likely get many questions about course schedules and policies.
+Some things that you should do include: finding the room ahead of time (you do not want to be late to the first class meeting), knowing what technology is available in the room and how to use it, and dressing and acting professionally.
+By the middle of the semester, once you have established a relationship with your class it may be all right to show up in jeans and a t-shirt but on the first day aim more for a "business casual" look.
+Things you should bring include a copy of your class roster so you can call roll, a copy of the textbook, and a calculator if you anticipate solving problems.
+You should also consider bringing a copy of the syllabus for the course, as on the first day you will likely get many questions about course schedules and policies.

 In the past, teaching a discussion section often involved asking about specific homework questions that were causing difficulty for the students and working them yourself on the board.
-It's now accepted that this is NOT the best way to use your time with the students.
+This is NOT the way to use your time with the students.
 Make your discussion sections interactive.
 There are several ways you could approach this.
 Ask students to come to the board and begin solving the problem (ask more than one at a time).
-When one student gets stuck ask another to jump in and go on.
-Students aren't likely to volunteer initially so this is another good reason to bring your roster.
+When one student is stuck, ask another to jump in and go on.

-Don't count on the students having questions and DON'T just let them leave when they don't bring questions to class.
+Do not count on students to ask questions and DO NOT just let them leave without discussing course material.
 Often your course professor will ask you to go over certain types of problems and may even give you specific questions to work with the students.
-If not choose some more challenging questions from the text to use in your discussion section.
-For more difficult problems it often is good to allow the students to work on the problem in small groups first.
-There are several variations you can use on this.
+If not, choose some more challenging questions from the text to use in your discussion section.
+For problems that are more difficult, it is good to allow the students to work on the problem in small groups first.
 Have them start on their own for a few minutes- tell them how long they have.
 Remind them that this would be about all the time they might want to spend on a similar exam problem.
 After time is up have them form groups to discuss the problem.

-If they start in groups give them a time limit and at the time limit have one group member move to a different group.
+If they start in groups, give them a time limit and at the time limit have one group member move to a different group.
 This person is going to be a messenger.
 After discussing the problem with the other group (again for a set amount of time) they go back to their original group and bring back other ideas with them.
-Don't just let two group exchange members.
-This is most effective if the rest of the original group members are learning how a third group approached the problem.
+Do not just let two group exchange members.
+This is most effective if the rest of the original group is learning how a third group approached the problem.
 Technically this is called a "jigsaw".